lanaFerrari/boggle-game/README.md

 Requirements
 - Must have at least 25 Git commits for the project and repo on GitHub.
 - JS code must be formatted as functions or Classes.
-- MUST use click or keypress events in JavaScript to trigger the events in the game.
+- Must use click or keypress events in JavaScript to trigger the events in the game.
 - Take a Mobile first approach to the implementation.
 It needs to work on different device widths.

 ## Tech
 - HTML and SCSS/CSS
 - Javascript

-## Wireframes

 ## Deployed app

 ## Preview